crossplane/crossplane/docs/services/azure-services-guide.md

 kubectl get secrets -n azure
 ```

-#### Non-Portable Resource Classes
+#### Cloud-Specific Resource Classes
-Non-portable resource classes are used to define a reusable configuration for a specific managed service.
+Cloud-specific resource classes are used to define a reusable configuration for a specific managed service.
 Wordpress requires a MySQL database, which can be satisfied by an [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) instance.

 * Define an Azure MySQL `SQLServerClass` in `azure-mysql-class.yaml`:
 ```yaml